jamktiko/tc-productlab-manual/tc-productlab-manual.md

 Demo Lab is mandatory for all BIT students and Product Lab is a part of elective professional studies.
 Demo Labs purpose is basically the same as it was in every other year, to teach students how software projects and its roles work and to build a strictly defined game or software in a group setting.
 Product Labs purpose is to give students a chance to prove their worth and teach them how to create financially responsible product.

-This document is created to describe objectives and activities of Productlab.
+This document is created to describe objectives and activities of Product Lab.

 ## Production process